Insurance Fraud

 These types of claims frequently involve a large amount of money, which frequently results in the insurance fraud claims being charged as felonies.
 While prosecutors sometimes offer non-jail or non-prison plea deals, conviction for workers’ compensation insurance fraud can result in significant prison time.

 Defending against workers’ compensation insurance fraud charges can be difficult.
-However, an attorney with insurance fraud experience can make a large difference.
+However, a San Diego insurance fraud lawyer with experience can make a large difference.
 Some of the tactics used to fight these charges can include legal motions to suppress evidence or dismiss charges, the presentation of valid legal defenses to the crime, and strong advocacy before and during a trial.

 Other Cases of Insurance Fraud (including Property, Fire, and Life Insurance)